 - Database of longitudinal clinical trial participants with and without metabolic disorders and cardiovascular disease, who range from normal cognition and mild cognitive impairment, to Alzheimer’s disease or mixed dementia, and who may be available for other clinical trials.

-- A human brain bank that is under development at Wake Forest School of Medicine.
+- A human brain bank that is under development at Wake Forest University School of Medicine.
 In addition, our affiliated brain bank at the University of Washington offers prioritized access to Wake Forest investigators, with over 600 well-characterized cases.

 - A repository of non-human primate (rhesus, vervets and cynomolgus) biospecimens, data and neuroimaging from multiple studies, many of which parallel human metabolic disorders, aging and Alzheimer’s disease neuropathology.